 The many materials that make up your house — wood framing, plywood, glass, metal ducts, nails, plumbing pipes — all expand and contract at different rates.

-When a house cools at night, these materials may move slightly, rubbing against each other and making noises.
+When a house cools at night, these materials may move slightly, rubbing against one another and making noises.
 Occasionally, they’ll contract with an audible pop.

 These sounds tend to be more noticeable in fall, when warm days give way to rapidly cooling nights.
 The bad news?
 Not much you can do about it.
 The good news?
 Those sounds are harmless and normal.